Skip to main content

 .get()

-this.sessionManager.get() - gets a new session, must be called before making a request.
+this.sessionManager.get() - gets a new session, you need to call it before making a request

 .reset()

-this.sessionManager.reset() - clears cookies and gets a new session.
-It must be called if the request with the current session was unsuccessful.
+this.sessionManager.reset() - clearing cookies and getting a new session.
+It is necessary to call if the request with the current session was not successful.

 .save()

-this.sessionManager.save() - saves a successful session or saves arbitrary data in the session.
+this.sessionManager.save() - saving a successful session or saving arbitrary data in the session

 results.<array>.addElement()